BrechtDeMan/WebAudioEvaluationTool/README.txt

 	evaluation_stats.py
 		Shows a few statistics of tests in the ‘saves/‘ folder so far, mainly for checking for errors.
 Shows the number of files that are there, the audioholder IDs that were tested (and how many of each separate ID), the duration of each page, the duration of each complete test, the average duration per page, and the average duration in function of the page number.

+	generate_report.py
+		Similar to ‘evaluation_stats.py’, but generates a PDF report based on the output files in the ‘saves/‘ folder - or any folder specified as command line argument.
+Uses pdflatex to write a LaTeX document, then convert to a PDF.

 	score_parser.py
 		Extracts rating values from the XML to CSV - necessary for running visualisation of ratings.
 Creates the folder ‘saves/ratings/‘ if not yet created, to which it writes a separate file for every ‘audioholder’/page in any of the output XMLs it finds in ‘saves/‘.
 Within each file, rows represent different subjects (output XML file names) and columns represent different ‘audioelements’/fragments.